 - Senior Business Analyst, ISBA.

-Past State President of Texas Association of Business Brokers, TABB.
+10-Year Past President of the Texas Association of Business Brokers, TABB.

 Del Lingco International offers expertise in the valuation of closely held corporations, partnerships, professional practices, proprietorships and limited liability companies.
 We translate the complex technical and legal aspects of business valuation and economic analysis into documentation that is understandable and defensible.

 A Del Lingco International business valuation is an approximate 50 page written report used to determine the fair market value of a business that a buyer could reasonably be expected to pay, and a seller could reasonably be expected to accept, if the business were exposed for sale on the open market for a reasonable period of time, both buyer and seller being in possession of the pertinent facts, and neither being under compulsion to act.

 A business valuation may be needed to determine the fair market value to sell a business, buy a business or a minority interest in a business, ESOP or key employee stock options, to settle disputes or estates, to meet lenders demands or to simply keep management informed as to the worth of the company.